Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

-Usually, electrons are labeled as \textit{bound} to an ion when their distance is lower than a given value $r_{min}$ (whose value is discussed in \citet{gigosos2018}) and the total energy (kinetic plus potential) of the electron-ion pair is negative.
-While this criterion \citep{natitesis} works well in most cases, it gives some wrong answers.
-Moreover, for ions with charge $Z>1$, this method only detects if an ion has some electron trapped, but not how many \citep{diegotesis}.
+Usually, electrons are labeled as \textit{bound} to an ion when their distance is lower than a given value $a$ (whose value is discussed later) and the total energy (kinetic plus potential) of the electron-ion pair is negative.
+While this criterion \citep{natitesis} works well in most cases, it presents certain problems that become more important for ions with charge $Z>1$ and more strongly coupled plasmas.

-If one follows this criterion, it is possible for an electron to orbit at distances larger than $r_{min}$ (and thus be considered \textit{free}), but still produce a non-physical oscillating electric field on the ion.
-On the other hand, for strong enough collisions (an electron gets closer than $r_{min}$ to an ion, but only momentarily), the total energy of the electron-ion pair can become negative, which, following this criterion, would be wrongly considered as them being \textit{bound}.
-Since these collisions happen regularly, this criterion effectively eliminates long field sequences of the Stark calculation, as they are broken every time a false bound pair is detected.
-Furthermore, under this criterion, the field sequences considered will underestimate the effect of strong collisions.
-These two effects become more important for ions with charge $Z>1$ (as more electrons can become bound), and more strongly coupled plasmas.
+For example, if one follows this criterion, it is possible for an electron to orbit at distances larger than $\rmin$ (and thus be considered \textit{free}), but still produce a non-physical oscillating electric field on the ion.
+On the other hand, orbiting electrons can spend part of their orbit closer than $\rmin$, and part of it at larger distances.
+In these cases, ions with an orbiting electron would be considered free during part of the electron orbit, and bound during the rest.
+This woul produce unphysically short sequences of the electric field, overestimating the recombination broadening.

+Furthermore, for ions with charge $Z>1$, which can have more than one bound electron, this criterion becomes impractical \citep{diegotesis}.
+Given that it considers only the instantaneous conditions of the simulation, if two electrons were orbiting an ion, this method would only detect them if the two of them were closer than a distance $\rmin$ at the same time (which becomes more unlikely as $Z$ increases).

+It is then clear that, to eliminate the non-physical field sequences produced by oscillating electrons and correctly compute the number of bound electrons (necessary to correctly obtain the free electron density), it is necessary to establish a criterion for the \FMD simulations that considers, not only the instantaneous characteristics of the electron-ion pairs, but also the associated time-history.

 To correctly select the valid field sequences we choose a global criterion, in which whether an ion has trapped an electron or not, not only depends on its conditions at a given time, but also on its history.
 For a given ion, we store (for each step of the simulation) its potential energy, the electric field at its position and the \textit{label} (an index identifying each electron in the simulation) of the $Z+1$ closest electrons, where $Ze$ is the charge of the emitter.